bjorskog/spark-windows-installer/README.md

 ## Hive
 * Hive needs a temporary scratch dir (defualt is `/tmp/hive`) with write permissions
 * Because of how the file system works on Windows this path is relative the current root you run the command (so if you're on C: drive, the folder will be available at `C:\tmp\hive`)

+## Current problems
+* Even though I'm using chmod to change the dir permissions spark may still fail to boot up complaining with the error `The root scratch dir: /tmp/hive on HDFS should be writable.
+Current permissions are: rw-rw-rw-`.
+Your Spark installation will not work until this is solved

 ## Reporting errors & contributing
 * If you happen to run into any issue at all, don't hesitate to file a issue, here on Github 😁